iissnan/hexo-theme-next/.github/ISSUE_TEMPLATE.md

 ### Steps to reproduce the behavior <!-- (重现步骤) -->
-Demo site with this issue: N/A
+Link to demo site with this issue: N/A
+Link to source code to generate this site: N/A

 ### NexT Information <!-- (Check one with "x") -->